Daurient13/XGBoost-for-Regression/README.md

 Well... it looks like I'm stuck in the model with a score of 0.96. this is actually a good model.

+# Prediction

+I want to make sure whether the model is working well, for that I will try to predict the X_test data.